Fact: In the military, soldiers learn how to push past their perceived limits.

 - ACTION – Means recipient needs to take act

 - SIGN – Means the recipients needs to provide their signature.

 - REQUEST – Seeks approval or permission by the recipient.

 - COORD – Means there needs to be coordination with or by the recipient.

 Now, next time you plan to email your prospects or customers direct reports or a status update, you can for subject lines like:

 And, where you need HR to review your pay rise, you could write REQUEST – Review pay increase.
 Translated to email marketing, clarity in your subject line and CTA is an easy way to increase your email marketing click-rate.

 Now, these keywords are not obvious or needless shouting exclamatory because of capitalization.
-Besides, these emails prompt you to think about what you want from someone before you contribute to their inbox clutter.
-Also checkout this 25 email Email Subject Lines that will help you gain recipients attention.
+Which would makes for poor email etiquette.
+Instead, these emails prompt you to think about what you want from someone before you contribute to their inbox clutter.

 2. BLUF (Bottom Line Up Front) Your Emails